demisto/content/Packs/Microsoft365Defender/Integrations/Microsoft365Defender/README.md

 ### microsoft-365-defender-auth-complete

 ***
 Run this command to complete the authorization process.
-Should be used after running the microsoft-365-defender-auth-start command.
+Should be used after running the microsoft-365-defender-auth-start command. (for device-code mode)

 #### Base Command